VH-EAE. Lockheed L-749 Constellation. c/n 2505.

 Operated its first B.O.A.C. service to Sydney - November 26, 1954

-Operated the last B.O.A.C.
-Constellation passenger service - October 7, 1958
+Had the distinction of operating the last B.O.A.C.
+Constellation passenger service - October 07, 1958

 Sold to Pacific Northern Airlines

-Entered onto the U.S. Aircraft Register as N1552V
+Entered onto the United States Aircraft Register as N1552V - ?

 Operated the last scheduled Constellation passenger flight in North America - November 26, 1968